Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Online Probing

-We introduce an \off controller that knows the types of {\em all} arrivals in advance (i.e., it knows $Z_j(t)$, the number of type-$j$ items that will arrive in the last $t$ periods), but does not know the realization of the rewards (sub-types).
+\paragraph{\off Benchmark:} We define \off to be the controller that knows the public types of {\em all} arrivals in advance (i.e., it knows $Z_j^{t}$, the number of type-$j$ items that will arrive in the last $t$ periods), but does not know the realization of the rewards (sub-types).
 Formally, \off is endowed with the canonical filtration given by $\Theta = [T]$ and $G_\theta=\xi^\theta$ (see \cref{def:canonical_filtration}): with $t$ steps to go, \off has the information filtration $\calG_t=\sigma(\crl{\xi^{t}:t\in[\T]}\cup\crl{\xi^\tau:\tau\geq t})$.

-Solving for \off's optimal actions may be non-trivial, as it corresponds to a dynamic program where, for each arrival, the controller must decide whether to accept/reject without probing, or probe, and then decide to accept/reject based on the realization of the reward.
-We circumvent this via an offline relaxation $\varphi$ built using the LP $P[\vb,\vz]$~\eqref{eq:probing_lp}.
-Recall that a state is of the form $s=(b_h,b_p,\diamond)=(\vb,\diamond)$ with $\diamond\in \crl{\accept,\probe,\reject,\varnothing}$.
-For period $t$ (i.e., first stage, $\diamond=\varnothing$), we define
+Note that since \off does not know the actual rewards, it still needs to solve a dynamic program to decide whether or not to probe an arrival.

+\paragraph{Relaxed Value Function:} Since solving for \off's optimal actions may be non-trivial, we next construct a relaxed value function $\varphi$, using the following LP parametrized by $(b_h,b_p,\vz)\in \N^2\times\Rp^n$,

+Intuitively, $P[b_h,b_p,\vz]$ can be understood as follows: given current resource and probing budgets $\vb$ and future arrivals $\vz$, the decision variables $\vx\in\Rp^{3n+2nm}$ represent action summaries, where $x_{j\accept},x_{j\reject},x_{j\probe}$ are the total number of future type-$j$ arrivals that are accepted without probing, rejected without probing, and probed respectively, and $x_{jk\accept},x_{jk\reject}$ are the number of probed future type-$j$ arrivals that are revealed to have reward $r_{jk}$, and then accepted/rejected respectively.
+The first two constraints implement the resource budget and probing budget; the third ensures the number of type-$j$ items accepted, probed or rejected equals arrivals of that type.
+Finally, the last constraint guarantees that a $q_{jk}$ fraction of probed type-$j$ items have sub-type $k$ (i.e., reward $r_{jk}$).